 – Earning a Feed-in Tariff for surplus energy exported back to the grid – This surplus energy can be sold via your electricity retailer and will appear as a credit on your energy bill.
 Note that the mandatory minimum for feed-in-tariffs is 9.9c so you sell power at much lower rates than what you buy power at.
 Fora typical single-phase electrical connection in Ballarat, Powercor permits solar systems with a 5kW inverter and up to 6.6kW of solar panels can export energy.

 So generally speaking its best not to oversize your system beyond 6.6kW unless you have large consumption during the daytime, plan to install a battery or aren’t too concerned about your financial return and would simply like to be as self sufficient as possible.

 Federal and State Government Solar Panel and Battery Rebates for Ballarat

-The next step in finding the best solar PV system deals in Geelong is educate yourself about your eligibility for Federal and State incentive schemes.
+The next step in finding the best solar PV system deals in Ballarat is educate yourself about your eligibility for Federal and State incentive schemes.
 Victorian residents are eligible for both a Federal government ‘rebate’ and Victoria’s Solar Incentive Scheme.

 * Estimates taken from Greenbank on 30 March 2020 – it is a live market so prices are always fluctuating